-Multiple Exceptionality
+\Multiple Exceptionality

-- b) the most appropriate "placement" for your child who has been identified as exceptional: - Regular classroom with Indirect Service; - Regular classroom with Resource Assistance; - Regular classroom with Withdrawal Assistance; - Partially Integrated (Community Class or Student Support Services class); or - Fully Self-Contained special education class.
+- Regular classroom with Indirect Service; - Regular classroom with Resource Assistance; - Regular classroom with Withdrawal Assistance; - Partially Integrated (Community Class or Student Support Services class); or - Fully Self-Contained special education class.

 Preference is given to keeping a child in his/her home school with the appropriate program and service supports.
 If the committee decides that a special education placement is required, it will first consider whether placement in a regular class with appropriate special education support will best meet your child's needs and whether such a placement is consistent with your wishes.
 If placement in a special education class is decided, the IPRC must cite the reasons in its written Statement of Decision.